 It Gets Your Name Out There

 Social media gives you access to a tremendous pool of potential customers since over two-thirds of the country uses it in some form.
 This can take your brand awareness to unprecedented levels, as research indicates that a high number of customers are influenced by information they find on social networking platforms.

 It Helps You Identify Your Audience

-One key to a successful enterprise is knowing who your target audience is, and social media has the tools to do just that.
-The comments on your posts or your videos can tell you what people think of your business.
+One key to a successful enterprise is knowing your target audience, and social media has the tools to do just that.
+The comments on your posts or videos can tell what people think of your business.

 Seeing some of your tweets get re-tweeted can tell you how interested followers are in what you’re promoting.
 And with various other tools available, you can narrow down your demographic and find a profile of your most receptive audience members.

 One of the first things anyone will want to know about a company is their web address.
 A close second is whether or not that company has a social media account.
 While a website may generally go unchanged for long periods of time, a legitimate social media presence will show constant activity – which tells followers that the company is real, active, and ready to serve them.

 In many cases, it only takes a few hours a week to use social media to generate more traffic.
 And it usually costs little – if anything – to have an account.
 Now look at that in comparison to the possible return on investment: being able to engage a broad spectrum of people and potentially bring them to you as new clients.

 There is a lot of talk about appealing to the “millennials”: that sweet spot Generation Y crowd, the renters in their 20s and 30s.
 If there is one demographic where using social media for landlords and property managers is most important, it’s this generation.